tflo/AutoDiscountRepair/readme.md

 Whenever you interact with a repair merchant, the addon checks if you are getting at least your set minimum discount (default is 20%, which is the max).
 If you do, it will automatically repair your gear for you.
 If not, you'll see a message in the chat showing the actual discount and repair cost, so you can decide if you want to repair manually or not.

 That’s it.
-No bells and no whistles.
+No bells or whistles.

-Some extras though:
+Some minor extras though:

 - Periodic message when your current repair costs (inventory + bags) increase by a configurable threshold (for example every 5 Gold).
 - Enter `/adr` into the chat console to display your current standardized (0% discount) repair costs at any time, separately for inventory and bags, if gear in both locations is damaged.
 - Two different settings for paying with guild funds.
 - Configurable discount threshold.
+- Holding down Shift while opening the merchant prevents auto-repair (still shows the discount calculation).
 - See the detailed explanations for the settings in the “Interface” section.

 ## Interface